 Alpacas welcome their young, called crias, after a pregnancy lasting roughly 11 months.
 This gestation period, ranging from 335 to 345 days, typically results in a single, healthy cria although on few very rare occasions there can be twins.
-Unusually alpacas generally birth during the day.
+Alpacas generally birth during the day.

 Newborn crias are surprisingly precocious.
 Within minutes or an hour of birth, they stand on their wobbly legs and find their way to mom for their first taste of nutrient-rich alpaca milk.
 These fuzzy bundles of joy weigh in at a birth weight of 7 to 10 kilograms.
 The first 24 hours are critical and it takes a great deal of attention from their owners to ensure they get the vital colostrum to ensure they get all the antibodies they need to build a healthy immune system.
 Healthy cria are quickly active and will run around their field and play with their friends pronking in the sunshine on a summers day.